► New Bentley Bentayga Hybrid

 Bentley Bentayga Hybrid: price and specs

-An official price is still to be confirmed, but Bentley says its new hybrid SUV will be available to order from the second half of 2018.
+An official price is still to be confirmed, but Bentley says its new hybrid SUV will be available to order from the second half of 2018, with first deliveries in the third quarter of 2019.
 Expect it to be… expensive.

 Check out our Bentley reviews here